Cakewalk: Firsthand accounts

-There is extensive first-person testimony from emancipated slaves about the culture and dancing they developed among themselves on the plantations, including the dances that developed into the cakewalk.
+There is extensive first-person testimony from emancipated enslaved people about the culture and dancing they developed among themselves on the plantations, including the dances that developed into the cakewalk.
 Louise Jones spoke of "Sech dancin' you never seen before.
 Slaves would set de flo' in turns, an' do de cakewalk mos' all night."
 Georgia Baker said that she sang cakewalk songs as a child, and was amused that as an adult, she "would be cakewalkin' to de same song."
 Estella Jones described nighttime parties with elaborate dress, some of which were attended by the slaveowners, who would judge the dancing and award cakes to the winners.

 Secondhand, oral-tradition accounts

 James Weldon Johnson, born in 1871, recounted a cakewalk at a ball in his 1912 novel The Autobiography of an Ex-Colored Man.